rockcreation7/MembershipPointSystem-MongoDB/README.md

 5. Polish style
 6. Add more strict rule for validation
 7. Switch to typescript
-8. add test
+8. Add test
-9. add lint
+9. Add lint